 Causes for which individual citizens have been willing to act as catalysts of change have cut across the political spectrum.
 In the 20th century, in particular, protest movements have so irrevocably changed society that the circumstances and motivations of individual participants, as well as the questions of who joins a movement and why they do so, have become the subject of intense study.

-On display in the Gallery are selections from Special Collections and Archives that document dozens of distinct and significant social action movements over the course of the 20th century.
+On display in the Gallery are selections from Special Collections & Archives that document dozens of distinct and significant social action movements over the course of the 20th century.
 The causes that inspired individuals to take action have been international, national, and local in scope.
 Whether expressed via boycotts, demonstrations, riots, property destruction, occupations, labor strikes, local activism, or works of art, these protest actions have spanned the political spectrum, and have defined and shaped our uniquely American identity.
 For more information call (818) 677-2638.

 Poster images (top row, L-R): Reverend Wendell L. Miller Collection, University Advancement Marketing and Communications Department Records